SyedaAyeshaNoor/netflix_sql_project/README.md

 ORDER BY COUNT(*) DESC
 LIMIT 10;
 ```
+**Objective:** Identify the top 10 actors with the most appearances in USA-produced movies.

 ## 15. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords.
 Label content containing these keywords as 'Bad' and all other content as 'Good. '' Count how many items fall into each category.

 ```sql
 SELECT